callerid/electronjs_sampleApp/README.md

 [Example of CallerID.com's Data Format](http://callerid.com/support/data-format-basic/)

-Parsing the incoming data is easiest when using regular expressions.
-Below is an example how to do this, along with a needed function to convert the incoming data from bytes to a simple ASCII string (allowing one to use regular expressions).
+Parsing the incoming data is done using regular expressions.
+A function is used to convert the incoming data from bytes to a simple ASCII string to allow for regular expression parsing.
+Refer to the example code below.

 ```
 function parse(data_from_message_event)